SFe-Team-was-taken/SFe/format-specification/section1.md

 ## 1.1a Scope and purpose of this document

-- This is a draft specification for the SFe file format, version 4, based on the famous E-mu Systems(r) Soundfont(r) 2.04, and Werner SF3 standards.
+- This is a draft specification for the SFe64 file format, version 4.00, based on the famous E-mu Systems(r) Soundfont(r) 2.04, and Werner SF3 standards.
-- It's intended to be a source of information on SFe.
+- It's intended to be a source of information on SFe64.
-- To create files that support SFe, you will need:
+- To create files that support SFe64, you will need:
+    - The SFe64 format, compatibility and program specifications
-    - The SFe format, compatibility and program specifications
+    - The SFe32 format, compatibility and program specifications
     - E-mu's provided documents for SF 2.04 ([sfspec24.pdf](https://freepats.zenvoid.org/sf2/sfspec24.pdf))
     - The Werner SF3 specification ([draft by FluidSynth](https://github.com/FluidSynth/fluidsynth/wiki/SoundFont3Format))
 - All features from version 2.04 will be retained.